AmanVatsSharma/srijankimahal-website/src/content/blog/ayodhya-ram-mandir-complete-visitor-guide.md

 ---

-*May your visit to Ram Mandir be filled with divine blessings and spiritual fulfillment!*
+*May your visit to Ram Mandir be filled with blessings and peace!*